 2001 – Egypt and the 9/11 Attacks

 I'd been working hard, but not earning a lot at that first job.
-Travel took a back seat to buying a shiny new Volkswagen Jetta.
+Travel took a back seat to buy a shiny new Volkswagen Jetta.

 Fear of Travel #3 – Terrorism and Civil Unrest

 Then the 9/11 attacks happened.
 I had to decide if I should continue on my trip to the Middle East, or cancel.

-The decision was aided by the fact that Delta cancelled their service to Cairo, at least for a short time, and therefore I got a full refund on the airfare.
+The decision was aided by the fact that Delta canceled their service to Cairo, at least for a short time, and therefore I got a full refund on the airfare.

 It's a slippery slope once you start allowing that to happen, and I've tried hard not to let it happen since.

 2007 – Around the World Trip

-In my mid twenties I decided to make up for lost time with an epic, 12+ month trip around the world.
+In my mid-twenties, I decided to make up for lost time with an epic, 12+ month trip around the world.

 Fear of Travel #4 – I'll Run Out of Money Before My Trip is Over

 Otherwise, it's too easy to keep saving, and never actually do the difficult things required to take off on a long term trip (tell your family, quit your job, sell/store your stuff).

 As it turned out, I had enough money to travel for 15 months through 21 countries.

 Fear of Travel #5 – Rare Tropical Diseases & Falling Ill on the Road

 I use to (and still sometimes do) blow symptoms out of proportion, and as a result, get myself worked up over nothing.

 Who hasn't read the story of the guy who contracted weird tropical worms while living in the jungles of Borneo?

-During my trip around the world, I had the occasional cold or aches and pains from a trek, but luckily, serious health issues were not a problem.
+During my trip around the world, I had an occasional cold or aches and pains from a trek, but luckily, serious health issues were not a problem.

 Within a few days of his treatment (which involved a shot of cortisone to my behind), I was on the move again.

 2009 – Travel and Living in Colombia

 I received more than a few cocaine and kidnapping jokes when I shared my plans to visit Colombia with friends and family.

-I wanted to go because nobody else was talking about it, let alone thinking of the country as a “must see” destination in South America.
+I wanted to go because nobody else was talking about it, let alone thinking of the country as a “must-see” destination in South America.

 Fear of Travel #6 – Going Off the Beaten Track

-In early 2009, I touched down in Bogota, and took a taxi from the airport to a university student's apartment where I'd be couchsurfing my first week.
+In early 2009, I touched down in Bogota and took a taxi from the airport to a university student's apartment where I'd be Couchsurfing my first week.

 The city was one of the most beautiful I'd seen in all my travels, the climate was perfect, and the streets were full of life.

-Now in my thirties and looking back, I've learned pushing through one's fear of travel is like exercising a muscle.
+Now, in my thirties and looking back, I've learned pushing through one's fear of travel is like exercising a muscle.